MESH4U Project: deployment of a pilot in Aigle

 Strategic research to facilitate the growth of EVFCS on the Swiss network

 EVFCS have the benefit to reduce the near complete charging time of a vehicle to around half an hour.
-However, charging a vehicle on a 150kW EVFCS is equivalent to powering all the appliances of over 300 appartments simultaneously.
+However, charging a vehicle on a 150kW EVFCS is similar to powering over 300 apartments.
 Plugging and un-plugging electric vehicles (EVs) with such power levels is bound to provide high stress on the network.
 Additionally, shifting vehicles from fossil fuels to electric alongside the programmed Swiss nuclear phase-out will create even more stress on the supply of electricity.
 With the increasing number of EVs in Switzerland, a mismatch between transport and power sector evolution can affect both energy and climate strategies.
 Fully aware of the impact on the grid by the accelerating growth of EVFCS dissemination, the SFOE is funding our innovative project to contribute to the valorisation of these charging stations from a grid constraint to a grid asset.

 Growing infrastructure on a strategic research and demonstration site

-The rural network of Aigle is unique due to the large amount of photovoltaic and hydropower resources upon which will soon be added four EVFCS.
+The rural network of Aigle is unique due to the large capacity battery it contains as well as the large amount of photovoltaic and hydropower resources upon which will soon be added four EVFCS.
 In line with the global energy transition, they well reflect the future grid.
 Hence, in anticipation of tomorrow’s infrastructure, this project will aim at steering a large Battery Energy Storage System (BESS) already in place and the four EVFCS to optimise the interaction between all energy resources in the grid.
 The main objective is to ensure essential grid transition readiness in the light of the Swiss Energy Strategy 2050 goals.

 Harnessing the most out of energy resources